 Jewish Americans represent a critically important segment of the American electorate, and JEI believes that it is important for our voices to be heard at the polling place to ensure that our concerns are adequately represented by our elected officials.
 In the 2018 midterm election, JEI initiated a nonpartisan Get Out the Vote (GOTV) campaign aimed at maximizing turnout among Jewish Americans nationally.
 JEI’s GOTV messages targeted younger voters, who are less likely to vote, and focused on the importance of civic participation.

-JEI will continue to conduct and publish research on the policy priorities and preferences of the American Jewish community.
+JEI continues to conduct and publish research on the policy priorities and preferences of the American Jewish community.
 This includes compiling information on voting patterns, preferences, and turnout of the American Jewish community, and generating new, specific data about newly-eligible Jewish voters, younger Jewish voters, and other tailored segments of the American Jewish electorate.
 This data will help inform public discourse about the Jewish electorate and deepen our understanding of American Jewish voters.
-One of JEI’s upcoming projects will involve gathering data on the geographic distribution of the Jewish electorate at the Congressional district level, to ensure publicly-available data is current and precise.
-As we move into the 2020 election cycle, this data will be critical in expanding the public’s understanding of the Jewish electorate and priorities of Jewish American voters.
+One of JEI’s latest projects involves gathering data on the geographic distribution of the Jewish electorate at the Congressional district level, to ensure publicly-available data is current and precise.
+This data is critical in expanding the public’s understanding of the Jewish electorate and priorities of Jewish American voters.